-NEW Becoming Aotearoa A new history of New Zealand MICHAEL BELGRAVE In the first major national history of Aotearoa New Zealand to be published since Michael King's The Penguin History of New Zealand was released in 2003, leading historian Professor Michael Belgrave grapples with the notion that New Zealand's two peoples - tangata whenua and subsequent migrants have forged a special sort of 'us', unique to this place.
-Lively, accessible and relevant, this book is a must-read for all who wish to understand where we have been, how we got there and where we are headed.
+Becoming Aotearoa A new history of New Zealand MICHAEL BELGRAVE In the first major national history of Aotearoa New Zealand to be published for 20 years, Professor Michael Belgrave advances the notion that New Zealand's two peoples - tangata whenua and subsequent migrants - have together built an open, liberal society based on a series of social contracts.
+Frayed though they may sometimes be, these contracts have created a country that is distinct.
+This engaging new look at our history examines how.
 MICHAEL BELGRAVE is Professor Emeritus of History at Massey University.
 He has published widely on treaty and Māori history, and has worked in advisory groups supporting the implementation of the new national history curriculum.
-PUBLISHED: October 2024 ISBN: 9780995131866 Hardback, 230 x 163mm.
+PUBLISHED: October 2024

+ISBN: 9780995131866 Hardback, 230 x 163mm.
 648 pages. \$65